 Certain behaviors that might otherwise be considered misdemeanors will be classified as felonies if they are more severe or involve valuable property or protected classes of individuals.
 Examples of felonies that warrant the attention of a criminal lawyer in Auburn include:

 - Receiving stolen merchandise

 - First-degree assault

 Each range of criminally classified behavior carries a range of penalties under Alabama law.
 In addition, local Auburn city ordinances may also come into play.
 It is important to note that there are circumstances deemed particularly egregious that mandate a penalty.
 State law establishes the range of fines and sentences that courts are instructed to impose upon those convicted of crimes.

 For example, those found guilty of a Class B misdemeanor, such as knowingly allowing persons under 21 to consume alcoholic beverages on their property, face jail sentences of up to six months and fines up to $3000.
 By contrast, an individual convicted of a more serious crime such as the Class A felony of Robbery with the threat of use of a deadly weapon, a first-degree offense, faces a fine of up to $60,000 and the possibility of a life prison sentence.
 An Auburn criminal attorney can assist in determining the appropriate defense depending on the severity of the charge.

 Benefits of an Attorney

 Every crime has elements that must be proven in a court of law to obtain a conviction.
-An attorney with experience in criminal defense will know these elements, know where the prosecution might have difficulty in proving the element, and how to build the best possible defense for a client.
+An attorney with experience in criminal defense will know these elements, know where the prosecution might have difficulty in proving the element, and how to build the best possible defense for a client, even in cases requiring student defense.
 For these reasons, if you have been charged with a crime, an Auburn criminal lawyer will also know how the statute of limitations fits into the circumstances of the case and how to argue most effectively on the client’s behalf.

 Title: Patient and Attentive